How the Unity Centre is bringing new life to the Old Turkish Baths in Lewes

 The Old Turkish Baths before any improvements were made

-The building that was taken over by The Unity Centre was just a shell, with no heating, lighting, or plumbing.
+The building as it was taken over by The Unity Centre was little more than brick walls and a roof; there was no heating, no lighting, and no plumbing.

 BHESCo's recommendations for the Unity Centre